SSH usage

 All user specific SSH keys are located at ~/.ssh.
 This is the place where the private key for the connection to the VPU should be stored.

-To generate an SSH key-pair, use ssh-keygen:
+To generate an SSH key-pair, use ssh-keygen and follow the prompts:

 $ cd ~/.ssh/